 The records we keep could be stored in paper form or electronically (or both) and may include:

-- Name, address, date of birth, next of kin, telephone numbers, ethnicity, disability, religion
+- Name, address, date of birth, next of kin, email addresses, telephone numbers, ethnicity, disability, religion

-- Contact we have had with you, such as appointments
+- Contact we have had with you, such as appointments, attendances and home visits

 - Details and records about your treatment and care, such as advice given or referrals made

-- Relevant information from people who care for you and know you well, for example, social healthcare professionals and relatives
+- Relevant information from people who care for you and know you well, for example, health ans social care professionals and relatives

 All staff involved in your care will be bound by the Common Law Duty of Confidentiality as well as organisational Policy and Procedures which comply with professional guidance, best practice and the law.